 |Direct train||Yes, there is 1 direct train a day|

-Amtrak from Syracuse, NY to Boston train information:
+Syracuse, NY to Boston train information with Amtrak:

 Syracuse, commonly called "the Salt City" due to its salt deposits, is famous for its humid continental climate that results in high snowfall - the city even won the Golden Snowball Award!
 The distance from Syracuse to Boston, a city known as one of the best in America for reasons such as The Boston Marathon, its tasty baked beans as well as beautiful architecture and Fenway Park, is approximately 312 miles (500 kilometers).
 The journey by train from Syracuse to Boston has an average duration of 8 hours 32 minutes.
 The train route from Syracuse Regional Transportation Center to Boston Back Bay station or Boston South train station has both direct connections and indirect connections with train transfers at New York Penn Station and Albany-Rensselaer.
 The journey has a frequency of three trains daily.